allanXQ/allanjuma/content/featured/Hive/index.md

   - Node Js
   - Mongo DB
   - AWS
+  - Vercel
   - Firebase Auth
-  - Stripe
-  - Tinypesa
+  - Daraja API
 showInProjects: true
 ---

-Hive is a platform built to facilitate the creation and management of chamas(informal SACCOs).
-It enhances transparency in the chamas' operations by making data available to all members.
+Hive is a platform built to facilitate the creation and management of co-operative societies.
+It enhances transparency in the societies' operations by making data available to all members.
 It also enhances security of financial assets.
-It offers a variaty of chama models including table banking and ROSCA.
-This is an ongoing project.
+Some of its features include management of members, deposits and disbursement of funds, loan management and exportation of society data for review.